fraware/evology/README.md

 # Todo-ongoing

-- [WFF] Short selling needs to be handled in some way (loans, margin)
+- add value investing

 # To watch
 - non negative cash for asset purchases is now implemented, but say vigilant
 - list_ed_func looks fixed now
 - fixed supply of assets is now enforced
 - LEAP updated to 0.6.0, no issues to report after corrections
+- Short selling and normal selling are implemented, watch out for bugs

 # Notes